FeynGrav 4.0: New features of FeynGrav

 \section{New features of FeynGrav}

 The new version of \texttt{FeynGrav} includes the following changes.
 Firstly, it implements the new version of Feynman rules with a finite number of interaction vertices in the ghost sector for general relativity and quadratic gravity.
-Secondly, we implement Feynman rules for quadratic gravity with the higher derivative gauge fixing term and a finite number of interaction vertices.
+Secondly, we implement the Feynman rules for quadratic gravity with the higher derivative gauge fixing term and a finite number of interaction vertices.
 Thirdly, we implement Feynman rules for Cheung-Remmen variables.
-Lastly, we introduce some minor changes aimed to improve the package usability.
+Lastly, we introduce some minor changes aimed at improving the package usability.
 Namely, we introduce commands to operate with the Nieuwenhuizen operators more efficiently, and modify descriptions of some existing commands.

-Firstly, let us discuss the implementation of the interaction rules with the finite number of vertices in the ghost sector.
+Firstly, let us discuss the implementation of the interaction rules with a finite number of vertices in the ghost sector.
 The previous version of \texttt{FeynGrav} implemented a set of rules with an infinite number of ghost-graviton vertices.
 The gauge fixing parameter is also entered both in the graviton propagator and the vertices.
-The present version only introduce the gauge fixing parameter in the propagators, while the expression for vertices are free from it.
+The present version introduces the gauge fixing parameter only in the propagators, while the expressions for the vertices are free of it.

 We use the same global variable \texttt{GaugeFixingEpsilon} for the gauge fixing parameter.
-At the package initialisation it is set to be $2$, so the use can work with the simple graviton propagator \eqref{GR_propagator_simple}.
+At the initialisation of the package, it is set to $2$, so the user can work with the simple graviton propagator \eqref{GR_propagator_simple}.
 One can reset the variable with the command

 and give it any other value afterwards.
 The syntax of the command \texttt{GravitonVertex}, which returns graviton vertices, remained unaffected, but the involved expressions no longer contain the gauge fixing parameter.